jardelufc/ARM7XilinxBasys3DesignKit/README.md

 The System Verilog sources cames from the book Computer Design Arm Edition of Harris and Harris .
 Essentialy, its everything in https://github.com/jardelufc/ARM7XilinxBasys3DesignKit/blob/master/ARM7-DesignKit/EXAMPLE_SoC/ARMSOC_1/arm_single.sv .

-Before starting, you are supposed to install, in RWindo$ OS, the free version of  Vivado (webpack) , MDK Keil and Mdk Keil Legacy Support form ARM7
+Before starting, you are supposed to install, in Rwindow$ OS, the free version of  Vivado (webpack) , MDK Keil and Mdk Keil Legacy Support form ARM7 .

 After the installation, you are ready to go: